What is School Direct?

-The Warwick Partnership will be delivering all training and professional development to those on the School Direct programme.
+Surrey Downs Partnership will be delivering all training and professional development to those on the School Direct programme.
 We believe this will give a rich and varied experience to prepare you for a highly successful teaching career.

 Our training is supported by the University of Sussex and the University of Brighton

-Every trainee is expected to complete a number of academic assignments at Masters Level which are designed to develop knowledge and understanding, encourage reflection and assess progress against the Teachers’ Standards.
+Every trainee is expected to complete a number of academic assignments at Masters Level, which are designed to develop knowledge and understanding, encourage reflection and assess progress against the Teachers’ Standards.
 The University works in partnership with the school to organise a final assessment and make a recommendation for QTS.
 A university tutor will be assigned to support you whilst on the programme and you will be eligible to access a range of support services provided by the University.

 School Direct Training Route

 Candidates on a School Direct Training place will be automatically registered on the PGCE which offers up to 90 Master credits and enables progression onto an MEd in the NQT year.

 Candidates on the School Direct (salaried) route are awarded QTS and a PCGE.
 We currently have School Direct Salaried places for a 2020 start.

 To find out more about our partnership with the universities please visit: